alarner/perk-docs/src/guides/building-your-first-api.md

 ### Create a new database table

 The first step is to create a new database table.
-YOu can do this easily with a [knex migration](http://knexjs.org/#Migrations).
+You can do this easily with a [knex migration](http://knexjs.org/#Migrations).
 If you haven't installed the knex command line tools yet, you shoud start by running:

 `npm install -g knex`